 - 9.23 All staff have received training to recognise SARs.
 When a SAR is received staff should inform the DPO in writing.
 When making a request, individuals should provide the school with reasonable information such as the date, time and location the footage was taken to aid school staff in locating the footage. - 9.24 On occasion the school will reserve the right to refuse a SAR, if, for example, the release of the footage to the subject would prejudice an ongoing investigation. - 9.25 Images that may identify other individuals need to be obscured to prevent unwarranted identification.
-The school will attempt to conceal their identities by blurring out their faces, or redacting parts of the footage.
-If this is not possible the school will seek their consent before releasing the footage.
-If consent is not forthcoming the still images may be released instead. - 9.26 The school reserves the right to charge a reasonable fee to cover the administrative costs of complying with an SAR that is repetitive, unfounded or excessive. - 9.27 Footage that is disclosed in a SAR will be disclosed securely to ensure only the intended recipient has access to it. - 9.28 Records will be kept that show the date of the disclosure, details of who was provided with the information (the name of the person and the organisation they represent), and why they required it. - 9.29 Individuals wishing to make an SAR can find more information about their rights, the process of making a request, and what to do if they are dissatisfied with the response to the request on the ICO website.
+The school will attempt to edit out other people.
+If this is not possible the school will invite the person making the request to a private viewing of the footage. - 9.26 The school reserves the right to charge a reasonable fee to cover the administrative costs of complying with an SAR that is repetitive, unfounded or excessive. - 9.27 Footage that is disclosed in a SAR will be disclosed securely to ensure only the intended recipient has access to it. - 9.28 Records will be kept that show the date of the disclosure, details of who was provided with the information (the name of the person and the organisation they represent), and why they required it. - 9.29 Individuals wishing to make an SAR can find more information about their rights, the process of making a request, and what to do if they are dissatisfied with the response to the request on the ICO website.